Genuine $k$-partite correlations and entanglement in the ground state of the Dicke model for interacting qubits: Results

 \subsection{Genuine $k$-partite correlations in the ground state of the generalized Dicke model}

-In order to facilitate the numerical diagonalization of Hamiltonian (\ref{eq:hamiltonian.int}), we performed both a rotation around the $y$-axis, $R_y\left( \pi/2 \right)$, and a displacement of the cavity mode, $D(\beta) = \exp{J_z (\beta a^{\dagger} - \beta^{*} a)}$, with $\beta=\lambda/ (\sqrt{N}\omega_c)$ \cite{robles_ground_2015}.
+In order to facilitate the numerical diagonalization of Hamiltonian (\ref{eq:hamiltonian.int}), we performed both a rotation around the $y$-axis, $R_y\left( \pi/2 \right)$, and a displacement of the cavity mode, $D(\beta) = \exp{J_z (\beta a^{\dagger} - \beta^{*} a)}$, with ${\beta=\lambda/\sqrt{N}\omega_c}$ \cite{robles_ground_2015}.
 After the diagonalization of the rotated Hamiltonian, the corresponding eigenstate is rotated back to its initial basis.
-In Fig. \ref{fig:gmc_slices}, we present the GMC of order $k$ ($I^k$) [Eq.~(\ref{eq:Corr})] for $5$ qubits in the resonant case ($\omega_0=\omega_c$).
+In Fig. \ref{fig:gmc_slices}, we present the GMC of order $k$ ($I^k$) [Eq.~(\ref{eq:Corr})] for five qubits under the resonant case $\omega_0=\omega_c$ with different values of qubit-qubit and qubit-cavity couplings.
+In Fig.~\ref{fig:gmc_slices}(a), we plot $I^k$ as a function of the qubit-qubit coupling $\eta/N$ for three values of qubit-cavity coupling, $\lambda=0,0.75,1.79$, and for $k=1,2,3,4,5$.
+Similarly, in Fig.~\ref{fig:gmc_slices}(b) we plot $I^k$ as a function of the qubit-cavity $\lambda/\sqrt{N}$ for $\eta=0,1.5,3$.